Article 23: Background

-The 1989 February version of art.23 only contained the first half of the enacted version, with identical wording with the promulgated version up to the phrase “or theft of state secrets”.
-The consultative committee noted views that art.23 might affect the freedom of Hong Kong people.
+The 1989 February version of Article 23 only contained the first half of the enacted version, with identical wording with the promulgated version up to the phrase “or theft of state secrets”.
+The consultative committee noted views that Article 23 might affect the freedom of Hong Kong people.
 It also noted the view that the provision was against the Sino-British Joint Declaration since “it is generally held that the capitalist system is anti-communist and will undermine national unity and subvert the Central People's Government”.

 Similar laws had been in force during the British colonial period, but they had not been strictly enforced since 1945.
 The Emergency Regulations Ordinance (ERO) from the colonial period remains in force, but in 2019 the Court of First Instance ruled that it was "not compatible with the constitutional order laid down by the Basic Law" due to its unchecked and wide scope.
-The Court of Appeal later varied this by permitting the Prohibition on Face Covering Regulation as reasonable and valid, but stated ERO regulations were "subject to judicial scrutiny."
+The Court of Appeal later varied this by permitting the Prohibition on Face Covering Regulation as reasonable and valid, but stated Emergency Regulations Ordinance regulations were "subject to judicial scrutiny."

 Before 1997, the British colonial government introduced the Crimes (Amendment)(No.2) Bill 1996 in an attempt to concretise the concepts of "subversion" and "secession" by confining them to actual violent conduct but of no avail.
 The bill was voted down in the elected Legislative Council of Hong Kong amid opposition from Beijing and thus left a vacuum in the present legislation.

 2003 National Security Bill

 Mainland national security laws do not apply in Hong Kong, by virtue of Article 18 of the Basic Law.
-As a result, there has been steady pressure from CPG on the HKSAR government to meet its obligations under art.23.
+As a result, there has been steady pressure from CPG on the HKSAR government to meet its obligations under Article 23.
 Laws for the purposes of this Article were introduced by the Tung administration in late 2002.
 In February 2003, the HKSAR government proposed the National Security (Legislative Provisions) Bill 2003 to the Legislative Council which aimed to amend the Crimes Ordinance, the Official Secrets Ordinance and the Societies Ordinance pursuant to the obligation imposed by Article 23 of the Basic Law of the Hong Kong Special Administrative Region of the People's Republic of China and to provide for related, incidental and consequential amendments.
 The proposed bill caused considerable controversy in Hong Kong and a massive demonstration on 1 July 2003.
 In the aftermath, Liberal Party chairman James Tien resigned from the Executive Council and the bill was withdrawn after it became clear that it would not get the necessary support from the Legislative Council for it to be passed.
 The bill was then shelved indefinitely.